 In the third stanza, there is a metaphor in the first line.
 Here, the poet compares “misery” to something that the older generation bestows on the next generation.
 There is a simile in the next line, and here, the poet compares misery to a “coastal shelf.”
 However, the last two lines contain an epigram.

 Themes in This Be The Verse

-‘This Be The Verse’ by Philip Larkin presents some important themes such as the convention, parenthood, emotional baggage, hypocrisy, and mental suffering.
+‘This Be The Verse’ by Philip Larkin presents some important themes such as a convention, parenthood, emotional baggage, hypocrisy, and mental suffering.
 In this poem, the poet criticizes the conventions of society that a generation somehow tries to pile on the next generation.
 They don’t care about the individuality of a person and wish everyone should contain a similar vestige.
 Moreover, the theme of parenthood is an important theme of the poem.
 Here, the poet describes how parents fill kids with their faults.
 Apart from that, the theme of hypocrisy is another theme to point out here.
 The theme is present throughout the poem.
-As an example, “They may not mean to, but they do” refers to the hypocritical attitude of conventional people.
+For example, “They may not mean to, but they do” refers to the hypocritical attitude of conventional people.
 However, Larkin also talks about the emotional baggage and mental suffering of children that deepen like a coastal shelf.

 Analysis of This Be The Verse

 They fuck you up, your mum and dad.